awdriggs/arduino-websockets-workshop/README.md

 - `npm install`
 - `npm start`

-Test the sockets connection using a tool
+You can test the sockets connection using a cli tool or [Insomnia](https://insomnia.rest/download)

 ```bash
 npm install -g wscat
 wscat -c ws://localhost:3000